vikasraju-kpro/camera1_version1/README.md

 ## Development Mode

-To run the app directly for development or debugging (without using the `systemd` service):
+To run the app directly for development or debugging:

 ```bash
 # First, ensure the service is stopped